 The Society's annual exhibition, held at the Becket Gallery, in Brentwood Library, provides an opportunity for members to celebrate their achievements with the public and to promote sales of the wonderful artwork on display.
 It is also an occasion when the spirit of friendship within the group is very evident.

-Above, Mr Carl Cousins inspects exhibits at an outdoor exhibition at Wilson's Corner, Brentwood in 1969.
-Below and right, a recent collage and printmaking weekend workshop.
+Mr Carl Cousins inspects exhibits at an outdoor exhibition at Wilson's Corner, Brentwood in 1969 and a recent collage and printmaking weekend workshop.

-Far left, a studio session; left, a critique during a weekend painting trip; below left, John Doubleday, sculptor, gives a a talk and demonstration; below, taking part in a Local Art day, which are arranged during the summer months, and below right, the Society's annual exhibition, opened by the Mayor of Brentwood.
+A Local Art day, which are arranged during the summer months, and the Society's annual exhibition, bieng opened by the Mayor of Brentwood.